Skip to content

 We understand that many customers may experience some form of vulnerability during their lives.
 Identifying and supporting vulnerable customers is important to us.

-The introduction of a new Board sub-Committee, the Customer Committee, with a focus on our customers ensuring we continue to consider customers as being central to all we do, will enable further scrutiny of the effectiveness of our policies and procedures in relation to all our customers.
+The Board sub-Committee, the Customer Committee, with a focus on our customers ensures we continue to consider customers as being central to all we do, and enables further scrutiny of the effectiveness of our policies and procedures in relation to all our customers.

 Colleagues